 Lectures & Workshops (local & international)

-Sep 2018 SINGAPORE Under the Skin: Cultural Encounters, International Design Master Lecture Series TISDC, National Design Centre
+Sep 2018 SINGAPORE Under the Skin: Cultural Encounters, TISDC Intl.
+Design Master Lecture Series, National Design Centre

-Jul 2018 MALAYSIA What the Email asked..., Malaysian Institute of Art (MIA), Kuala Lumpur
+Jul 2018 MALAYSIA What the Email asked..., Malaysian Institute of Art, Kuala Lumpur

 Jul 2017 MALAYSIA Design Thinking, Doing, Dreaming, Cursing…, Keynote Speaker, Malaysian Designscape, UCSI University, Kuala Lumpur